1

 The app caters to users seeking both hands-off and self-directed investment options through three main services:

 Sarwa is designed with simplicity in mind, making it a great choice for first-time investors in the UAE.
 The app is intuitive and easy to navigate, and what sets it apart is the option to consult real financial advisors, something rarely found in entry-level investment platforms.
-You can start investing with $500 in automated portfolios, and self-directed trading requires only $1 to begin, lowering the barrier to entry for new users.
+You’ll need a $500 minimum net deposit to start trading on Sarwa Trade or to invest through Sarwa Invest’s automated portfolios, with no minimum required for Sarwa Crypto or Sarwa Save.

 Sarwa Invest is another product that offers globally diversified portfolios built with ETFs covering U.S. and international equities, fixed income, and more, making it ideal for passive, long-term investors.